Table of Contents

 How is programmatic different from real-time bidding?

 These two advertising terms go hand in hand.
 Although there is a slight difference in their meaning and often misused by marketers.

 Real-time bidding simply means a process where bidding of ad inventory is done between online advertisers and sold by publishers using an action model in an online ad exchange.

-The bidder with the highest amount wins’ and make the purchase.
-The bidding process takes few minutes usually one to three seconds.
+The bidder with the highest amount wins’ and makes the purchase.
+The bidding process takes a few minutes usually one to three seconds.

 On the other hand…

 Programmatic advertising involves the buying and selling of media by using ad systems to make decisions as regards ad placement, audience size, devices, cost, etc.

 A demand-side platform also known as DSP is an advertising system that allows online advertisers to buy and manage multiple digital ad inventories from multiple ad exchange and data exchange accounts using one interface.

 There are many advantages to engaging in programmatic media buying and here are some of them.

 Most programmatic media buying systems allow advertisers to manage multiple channels in one system.
 This saves time, resources, and energy allowing them to concentrate and improve efficiency.